How to Get a Free Government Phone in 2025 (Complete Guide)

 What Is the Free Government Phone Program?

-The free government phone program, officially known as the Lifeline Assistance Program, is a federal initiative established in 1985 to ensure that all Americans have access to phone services.
-In 2016, the program expanded to include broadband internet access.
-It's administered by the Federal Communications Commission (FCC) and aims to bridge the digital divide by making telecommunications accessible to everyone, regardless of income.
+The free government phone program, officially known as the Lifeline Assistance Program, is a federal initiative established in 1985 to ensure that all Americans have access to essential communication services.
+The program provides subscribers a discount on qualifying monthly telephone service, broadband Internet service, or bundled voice-broadband packages purchased from participating providers.

-Who Qualifies for a Free Government Phone?
+Who Qualifies for a Free Government Phone in 2025?

 To qualify for a free government phone, you must meet specific eligibility criteria based on either income level or participation in certain government assistance programs: